DelazJ/QGIS-Documentation/docs/about/features.rst

 several formats.
 QGIS offers the following:

 * Vector digitizing tools
-* Ability to create and edit multiple file formats and GRASS vector layers
+* Ability to create and edit multiple GIS file formats (GeoPackage, PostGIS, SQLite, GRASS, Esri Shapefile and geotadabases, MS SQL Spatial, Oracle Spatial, ...)
 * Georeferencer tool to geocode vectors and images
-* GPS tools to import and export GPX format, and convert other GPS formats to GPX or down/upload directly to a GPS unit (on Linux,
+* GPS tools to import and export GPX format, and convert other GPS formats to GPX or down/upload directly to a GPS unit
-  usb: has been added to list of GPS devices)
 * Support for visualizing and editing OpenStreetMap data
 * Ability to create spatial database tables from files with the Browser panel
 * Improved handling of spatial database tables